dongyuu1/AMLS_II_assignment23_24/README.md

 # APPLIED MACHINE LEARNING SYSTEM II ELEC0135

-The code is the assignment of Applied Machine Learning System II and is implemented by Dongyu Wang (23104424).
+The code is for the assignment of Applied Machine Learning System II and is implemented by Dongyu Wang (SN:23104424).

 The code is an implementation the of Single Image Super-Resolution.
 A new model architecture is introduced to effectively extract long-range and short-range information within features via combining two kinds of attention-based modules.